 - Reviewing and analyzing retirement plan programs on a regular basis for competitive practices

 - Insuring that employees are receiving optimal investment plan opportunities

 - Modifying plan design and investment choices as necessary

 - Communicating the retirement plan design, changes, and opportunities in clear, concise language to all employees.

 - Recognizing the need to evaluate and combine the university plan with other available retirement resources such as Social Security and personal savings.

-Employees in Benefit Categories 0 and 1 and any employee contributing to a supplemental retirement plan are also responsible for:
+Employees in Benefit Categories 0 (faculty) and 1 (executive staff and senior staff) and any employee contributing to a supplemental retirement plan are also responsible for: